-The distinguished abstract artist invited the photographer Eamonn McCabe to record her preparations for this summer’s major exhibition of her work at Tate Britain
+The distinguished abstract artist invited the photographer Eamonn McCabe to record her preparations for her major retrospective at Tate Britain

-Bridget Riley planning the layout of her Tate Britain exhibition on a scale plan of the galleries.
+Bridget Riley maps out the layout of her Tate Britain exhibition on a scale plan of the galleries.
 Her study is on an upper floor of the multi-storey west London terrace house where she lives and works.

 Home, west London